 - Office: BAT 3.140

 - Office Hours: T, TH 3:30 to 5:00pm

 - Campus Mail Code: A1800

 I have been a professor at the University of Texas at Austin since 2002.
-My primary academic interests are Latino politics and American politics, and I have taught classes such as Latino Politics, Mexican American Public Policy Studies, Politics and Religion, and the U.S. Congress.
-I have published over three dozen journal articles, written one book, and co-edited seven volumes.
+My primary academic interests are Latino politics and policy, and I have taught classes such as Latino Politics, Mexican American Public Policy Studies, Politics and Religion, and the U.S. Congress.

 I received my Ph.D. from Harvard University in 1998, and from 1998-99, I was an APSA Congressional Fellow in Washington, DC, working in the office of a U.S. senator.
 In 2013, I was named a Distinguished Alumni Scholar by Stanford University, where I received my undergraduate degree.
 During the summer of 2014, I was a Fulbright Distinguished Lecturer in Japan and joined the editorial boards of Political Research Quarterly and Education Next.